 My niece Maggie got her first Instant Pot around the same time that I got mine, and we’ve been swapping tips and recipes ever since.
 (Side Note and Proud Aunt Brag: If you’re interested in the keto diet, Maggie shares tons of great keto tips, recipes, and inspiration on Instagram at @lowcarbllama)

-Recently, Maggie told me about a way to make hard-boiled eggs in the Instant Pot that turned out to be a MASSIVE game-changer.
+If you’re a faithful reader, you’ve probably seen my recipe for perfect Instant Pot boiled eggs.
+Well recently, Maggie told me about a way to make hard-boiled eggs in the Instant Pot that turned out to be a MASSIVE game-changer.
 And I’m very excited to share her brilliant tip with all of you today!